 The Bottom Line

 - DeepSeek V4 Pro is the algorithmic secret weapon.
-93.5% LiveCodeBench, 3206 Codeforces, MIT-licensed, $3.48/1M output.
-For pathfinding, procedural generation, physics optimization, and shader math — this is the model.
+93.5% LiveCodeBench, 3206 Codeforces, MIT-licensed, $0.87/1M output.
+For pathfinding, procedural generation, physics optimization.

 Game development is the most demanding use case for AI coding — it requires math, multi-file architecture, terminal workflows, algorithmic thinking, and long-context navigation.
-No single model covers it all.
-The winning strategy is to use the right model for each part of your pipeline.
+Fable 5 covers more of those dimensions than any model before it.